The Comprehensive Feline Behavior Wellness Program (learn more here)

-- 4 Hours/8 Week Program (3 to 4 appointments included).
+- 4 Hours/8 Week Program (4 appointments included).
 Phone or Video Comprehensive Feline Behavior Wellness Consultation Program is suitable for single cat or multiple cats with vertical urine spray-marking, all aggression issues, fearful behavior, excessive vocalization, compulsive pica, complex urination or defecation issues, and overgrooming.

 - A flexible plan allowing you to use the consult time over 8 weeks for ongoing analysis and development of progressive behavior plans.
-Your first appointment will be your longest lasting 1 to 1.5 hours.
+Your first appointment will be your longest lasting at 1.5 to 2 hours.

 - During the initial behavior plan consultation you will receive an in depth behavior analysis and an all-encompassing behavior plan including behavior strategies for your single cat or multi-cat household.
 Behavior plans are based on the most recent cat behavior scientific research studies that include feline learning and memory, feline evolutionary biology, and gene-encoded “innate” behavior in cats.